 The truss rod is a steel rod that is embedded in a specially cut groove on the inside of the neck.
 The purpose of the truss rod is twofold: to help strengthen the neck against the immense amount of force exerted upon it by the strings, and to adjust the curvature of the neck which is vital for a properly set-up guitar.

 The truss can be accessed via the top or bottom of the neck, and special tools are available designed to tighten or loosen the truss rod.
 This tightening and loosening will alter the curvature of the neck.

 The scratch plate is a piece of plastic glued to the body to help protect from pick scrapes.
 Scrapes, over time, can damage the finish of your beloved instrument.
 On some electrics, the scratch plate is used to cover exposed electrics of the instrument and to help house and protect the pickups.
 On electrics, these plates are attached to the body by a number of small screws.

 Bridge & Saddle

+Bridge pins are six small, round balls found on the bridge that anchor the strings in place.
 They may be one of the smaller components found on an acoustic guitar, but their importance cannot be understated.
-Without pins to hold the string in place, an acoustic guitar would be unplayable.
+Without pins to hold the string in place, an acoustic would be unplayable.